 The North Country Trail Association works with one or a few local Chapters to host Celebration in a different location each year.
 This is a multi-day event that offers opportunities to explore the North Country National Scenic Trail in unique locations.
 Celebration allows you to network with trail enthusiasts from North Dakota to Vermont and beyond, attend skills workshops and volunteer training, and participate in engaging evening presentations.
 Together, let’s celebrate everything that makes our Trail Community special.

 Celebration 2023 will be held at the Forest Lake Camp in Chestertown, New York.
-Detailed lodging information to come with registration in Spring 2023.
+Detailed lodging information is included in the registration process.

 Most of these attractions are within a one-hour drive of Forest Lake Camp.
-Additionally, there are countless establishments for food and drink throughout Lake Goerge, Warrensburg, Schroon Lake, North Creek, and beyond.
+Additionally, there are countless establishments for food and drink throughout Lake George, Warrensburg, Schroon Lake, North Creek, and beyond.

 Fort Ticonderoga is “the premier place to learn more about North America’s military heritage.”
 It is a major cultural destination, museum, historic site, and center for learning, and is open for daily visitation May through October.
 (Map)